A Truly Andean Experience

 - Meals: Breakfast

-The Salkantay Trek can leave any day of the week, from March through January.
-We do not run this trek in February because rainy season & maintenance.
+"Short Salkantay Trek" can leave any day of the week, from March through January.
+We don’t operate this itinerary in February because of the rainy season & maintenance of the route.

 Please note that PayPal and our credit/debit card payment gateway, Niubiz, charge a 5% processing fee for online deposits.
 We kindly request that our clients cover this fee, as it is necessary to use their secure service.
 Please be aware that this fee only applies to online deposits.
 If you choose to pay the full amount or remaining balance in cash, there will be no additional charges.